-The Major Broadway ticket seller Ticketmaster has ended their ticket affiliate program forcing some Broadway theaters to switch to Telecharge.
+The Major Broadway ticket seller Ticketmaster ended their ticket affiliate program in 2010 forcing some Broadway theaters to switch to Telecharge.
 Ticketmaster could do this again and the industry could go crazy.

 In the summer of 2010, Ticketmaster affiliates received an unexpected email announcing that they were making cuts to the Ticketmaster affiliate program, including discontinuing its relationship with affiliates and no longer providing commissions on ticket pre-sales.
 This announcement turned out to be the foreshadowing of a much bigger blow.
-On October 7, 2010, affiliates received an email informing them that the affiliate program was being discontinued completely ... as of October 15.
-With barely over a week's notice, many affiliates were stunned.
+On October 7, 2010, affiliates received an email informing them that the affiliate program was being discontinued completely, as of October 15, 2010.
+With barely over a week's notice, affiliates were stunned.
 Though Ticketmaster is apparently still allowing a few of its largest affiliates (who are actual sponsors) in on the program, it has otherwise completely discontinued all ticket sales affiliate programs.

 Almost comically, Ticketmaster concluded it's email announcement by saying "Despite this decision, we realize that many affiliates may still benefit from the information and content available via our extensive event database.
 As a result, we will continue to offer our affiliates access to our creative database, product feeds, as well as our real time tracking and reporting in the Ticketmaster affiliate program."
 In other words: We won't compensate you, but please continue to advertise for us for free, we are more than happy to make sales, we just won't be paying for them.